Dr. Tom Brenna, Ph.D., Chair of Seafood Nutrition Partnership’s Scientific Nutrition Advisory Council

 His decade of research on the PUFA content of Ready-to-Use Therapeutic Foods used to rehabilitate children afflicted with severe acute malnutrition showed improved long-term neurocognitive development, leading to 2021 changes in WHO international food policy.
 In the 1990s, his group’s basic research studies on omega-3 and omega-6 fatty acids contributed to the US FDA’s approval of DHA and arachidonic acid in US infant formulas.
 He has contributed to numerous policy efforts, including being a member of the 2015 US Dietary Guidelines Advisory Committee, and the most recent (2011) FAO/WHO Expert Panel on Fats and Fatty Acids.
 He was President of the International Society for the Study of Fatty Acids and Lipids (ISSFAL), serving on its executive committee until 2021.
 He was honored with the 2021 Ralph Holman and the 2020 Herbert Dutton Awards by the American Oil Chemists Society.
 He is the fourth scientist to be honored with both the American Society for Nutrition’s Osborne and Mendel Award for outstanding contributions to basic research in nutrition (2017) and the ASN’s Robert Herman Award for the advancement of clinical nutrition (2013).

-Tom holds a Ph.D. from Cornell University, Analytical Chemistry, a M.S. from Cornell University, Analytical Chemistry, and a B.S. from University of Connecticut, Nutritional Biochemistry.
+Tom holds a Ph.D. and M.S. from Cornell University (Analytical Chemistry), and a B.S. from the University of Connecticut, Nutritional Biochemistry.